Arugula Pesto Takes Over The Kitchen:

 —Toss it with boiled new red potatoes.

-—Make Arugula Pesto Non-Cream Pasta Sauce:
+Make Arugula Pesto Creamy No Cream Pasta Sauce:

 (I used to make this all the time using basil pesto.
 Try it on anything from fettuccine to tortellini.)

-Place a heat proof bowl over pot of pasta water while it is coming to a boil (I use a large stainless steel bowl) and put several Tablespoons of butter in it.
+Place a heat proof bowl over pot of pasta water while it is coming to a boil (I use a large stainless steel bowl) and put several Tablespoons of butter in it (don't let the bottom of the bowl touch the water).
 Add the same number of tablespoons of flour once the butter has melted, whisk until thoroughly combined, then let cook (still whisking) for a minute or two.
-Slowly pour in enough milk to make a sauce, whisking constantly.
-Whisk in arugula pesto to taste.
-Add hot, drained pasta to bowl and toss gently until combined.

 I also made Arugula Pesto Cream Cheese Spread: